mikelecours/hello-world/README.md

 # hello-world
-Well here we go learning all about gitbub :-)
+Well here we go learning all about github :-)